 - The heightened sensitivity I experienced during Lyme disease has taught me a lot about the world and the energetic reality we are living in, which is beyond the projection of our believes.
 In German, we have to words for truth, “Wahrheit” and “Wirklichkeit”.
 Wahrheit, from the word “Wahr-nehmung” is that which we perceive.
 It’s what we take for granted because we can see or hear it and its subjective in nature.
 Wirklichkeit from the word “Wirken” is that which is having an effect, it’s truth that doesn’t depend on us believing in it, or even being aware of it.
 Lyme disease has shown me both my subjective truth and the way I filter my perception, as well as some of the universal principles of body mechanics, health, diet, life force, harmony and disharmony, energetic fields of information and non-embodies non-human intelligence like plant spirits.
 This can be confusing at first because our cultural world-view does not equip us with the necessary framework to understand these dynamic forces, but once we open up, the bigger picture starts to become clear.

 - If you have Lyme disease, allow yourself to feel hopeful.
 You are not alone in this.
 You might have to take a whole bunch of challenging decisions to find your way out, but don’t give up.
 Many doctors still don’t recognize Lyme disease for what it is, so that you’ll need to take responsibility for your own health and well-being.
 Once you do and find out what helps you, life will get better again.

 Feel free to share this article.

-May we all be safe and able to enjoy nature like young children and protect ourselves like grown-ups at the same time.
+May we all be safe and able to enjoy nature like young children and protect ourselves like grown-ups.